swalloga/FruitFrenzy/README.md

           // if the current item is not null and the index at r + 1 is null let currentTile = this.grid[r][c];
           let tileBelow = this.grid[r + 1][c];
-          // check if i need to check for the value or if i can just call !tileBelow if (!tileBelow.type) {
+          // check if the tile below has type null if (!tileBelow.type) {
             this.incrementTile(r, c);
             // change the position of that tile to be one row lower